 You've consulted friends for love advice before, right?
 (Funny how they always know us better than we know ourselves...)

 That's what we did for this year's edition of the World's Most Romantic Hotels: We asked our favorite travel industry insiders and globetrotting tastemakers to share theirs.
-We were extra charmed by the responses from couples, so we, um, coupled them, and we included hotel prices — with the caveat that hotel rates are more art than science.
+We were extra charmed by the responses from couples, so we, um, coupled them.

 The resulting list of hot and steamy hotels around the world prove that "romance" can mean many different things.